tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Screen Config

-The screen config defines size of the visible screen and thus defines the windows size, the maximum frame rate, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
+The screen config defines size of the visible screen and thus defines the windows size, the maximum frame rate,  the number of frame rate measures used to calculate the average frame rate, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
 The screen size should be a multiple of the tile size or else it will be cropped accordingly.

     screen:

         fps: <int>
+        num_fps_avg: <int>

         height: <int>
         width: <int>